nocommentsyh-chopper/Captchas-Solution-YH/README.md

 - No skew or distortion
 - Each captcha always has exactly **5 characters**

-We are given a sample dataset of **25 captchas** (`input00.jpg`–`input24.jpg`) and their ground-truth labels (`output00.txt`–`output24.txt`).
+Given a sample dataset of **25 captchas** (`input00.jpg`–`input24.jpg`) and their ground-truth labels (`output00.txt`–`output24.txt`).
 The task: **Design an algorithm to recognize unseen captchas (e.g. input100.jpg).**

 ---

 ## 2. Initial Thoughts and Approach Shift
+⚠️ **First observations:**
+1. The provided dataset was incomplete — it was missing the label file for `input21.jpg`.
+   To proceed with training, I manually created and added the missing `output21.txt` file so that the training dataset became consistent (25 pairs).
+2. In the `input/` folder, each captcha also has a corresponding `.txt` file with a 30×60 pixel matrix.
+   However, I decided **not** to use those `.txt` matrices, because they are essentially redundant encodings of the same captcha images (`.jpg`).
+   Working directly with `.jpg` images keeps the pipeline simpler and closer to how new captchas will appear in practice.

-At first, we considered a **deep learning approach** with CNNs.
+At first, I considered a deep learning approach with CNNs.
 The intuition was straightforward: feed the raw captcha images into a CNN and let it learn directly.
 But the dataset is tiny — only 25 labeled samples.
-Even with data augmentation, training a CNN (we actually tried a **tiny CNN + augmentation**) did not generalize well and accuracy was poor.
+Even with data augmentation, training a CNN (I actually tried a tiny CNN + augmentation) did not generalize well and accuracy was poor.

-So we decided to pivot towards **classical computer vision + machine learning methods**, which are more data-efficient.
-This led us to the step-by-step approach described next.
+So I decided to try classical computer vision + machine learning methods, which are more data-efficient.

 ---

 ## 3. Step-by-Step Solution Approach